Havanese

 Caring Guide

-Orthopaedic issues include Legg-Calvé-Perthes disease, where the hip joint's blood supply becomes compromised, causing pain and limping in young dogs under 18 months.
-Patellar luxation (kneecap dislocation) is also relatively common, ranging from mild cases that cause occasional skipping to severe cases requiring surgical intervention.
-Joint supplements and maintaining a healthy weight can help manage these conditions.
+Orthopaedic issues include Legg-Calvé-Perthes disease, where the hip joint's blood supply is compromised, causing pain and limping in young dogs.
+Patellar luxation (kneecap dislocation) is also relatively common, ranging from mild cases that cause occasional skipping to severe ones requiring surgery.
+Maintaining a healthy weight is crucial to minimise stress on their joints.

 Heart murmurs occur in some Havanese and should be monitored regularly.
-Additionally, the breed can be prone to chondrodysplasia (a form of dwarfism) and, rarely, congenital deafness - responsible breeders test for these conditions.
+Additionally, the breed can be prone to chondrodysplasia (a form of dwarfism) and, rarely, congenital deafness.

 Dental disease is particularly common in small breeds like the Havanese.
 Their tiny mouths can lead to overcrowding and tartar buildup, making daily tooth brushing essential.
 Regular professional cleanings help prevent serious dental problems that could affect their overall health.

-Australian owners should also be vigilant about tick prevention, especially in areas like Queensland and northern New South Wales.
-Regular parasite prevention and annual vaccinations are essential.
+Australian owners should also be vigilant about paralysis tick prevention, especially in eastern coastal areas.
+Regular parasite control and annual vaccinations are essential.
 Choose a vet experienced with toy breeds, as their small size can make them more sensitive to medications and procedures.
-With proper preventive care and attention to these breed-specific concerns, your Havanese can enjoy a long, healthy life.
+With proper preventive care, your Havanese can enjoy a long, healthy life.

 Feeding a Havanese properly is crucial for maintaining their health and preventing obesity, which can exacerbate joint problems common in the breed.
 These little dogs have fast metabolisms and small stomachs, so they do best with two to three measured meals daily rather than free-feeding.